Emon-ProCoder7/C-sharp/README.md

 There are three types of coins:
 ```
-A bronze coin is worth 1 cent
+A bronze coin is worth 1 cent,
-A silver coin is worth 5 cents
+A silver coin is worth 5 cents,
-A gold coin is worth 10 cents
+A gold coin is worth 10 cents.
 ```
 - What is the minimum number of coins that equals 98 cents?